evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4135_permissioning.md

 When decrypted, the ```private``` section takes precedence over the ```public``` section.
 This can lead to the private section overwriting sections of the ```public``` part.
 For example, a public title may be replaced with a 'true' title (only visible for members) from the private section.

 ### Hash Encryption
 When envelopes are stored in the distributed file system, they can be retrieved via a hash.
-It is similar to an address of these data.
+It is similar to an address of the data.
 This hash is then stored in the Smart Contract and contract participants can get the hash from the contract, retrieve the data from the DFS and decrypt it.
 To prevent data hoarders from pulling hashes from Smart Contracts, storing the DFS files for them and brute forcing them later on, hashes are encrypted before storing them in the Smart Contract as well.

 ### Crypto Algorithms
 #### aes-256-cbc